 To avoid discolored teeth, be sure to rinse your mouth with water, brush your teeth, and chew sugarless gum after your meal to help prevent the spice from sticking.
 In addition, balance it out with foods like cheese or spinach, which help create a film across your teeth to block stains.

-If your cuisine has stained your teeth, visit Dr. Fondriest to whiten your smile.
+If the curry in your diet has stained your teeth, visit Dr. Fondriest to whiten your smile.
 He offers at-home bleaching trays to brighten the shade of your teeth.
 If the stains are too deep, you could consider veneers or bonding to cover up the discoloration.

 Contact Dr. Fondriest at (847) 234-0517 to set up an appointment for your whitening needs.
-We welcome patients from the North Shore area of Chicago, including Winnetka, Highland Park, Northbrook, Glenview, and the surrounding communities.
+We welcome patients from the North Shore area of Chicago.